htm-community/influx.htm/BRAINSTORM.md

 - Standards for easy data aggregation
 - Tools to create retention policies and continuous queries at different aggregation periods for HTM data input feeds
 - Representations of HTM models know where their were sourced

-# TODO

-1. Create an extension of the `InfluxDBClient` class in the `influxdb==2.12.0` python library.
-1. Create a `Sensor` class to represent a `measurement` with a `tag="component"`.
-1. Create a `HTMSensorModel` class to represent the HTM results while processing a `Sensor`.

-# Object Model

-`Sensor`: An object in spacetime emitting data at any interval.
-Static structure.
-`HtmSensorModel`: Attached to a `Sensor` and has many `HtmModelResults` objects order by time.
-`HtmModelResults`: Contains all data in an [OPF](https://github.com/numenta/nupic/tree/master/src/nupic/frameworks/opf) model result.
-One for each input row.

 # Example Usage